The Work Room

 We’re committed to ensuring our students are treated with respect.
 If you have a concern, please don’t hesitate to contact us.

-This course has 1 scholarship available.
-To apply, please fill out this form by Sunday, July 20.
+This course has 1 full and 2 partial scholarships available.
+To apply, please fill out this form by Monday, December 1st.